Skip to content

 For example:

-In the selected experiment, Experiment 9, the value Rice has a single false positive occurrence in the document 06_recipe.txt.
+In the selected experiment, Exp 3, the value Pacific Ocean has a single false positive occurrence in the document 91_geo.txt.

 Evidence of this is available when Open document is selected.